tiptoppress/category-posts-widget/readme.txt

 == Changelog ==
 [Read more on our blog ...](http://tiptoppress.com/category/category-posts-widget?utm_source=wordpress_org&utm_campaign=changelog_cpw&utm_medium=web)

+= 4.7.3 - October 10th 2017 =
+* Add option to filter by post status
+* Fixed footer section do not change when switching to and from "all posts"

 = 4.7.2 - February 25th 2017 =
 * Add option to disable only the font styles